 EDITION ET LANGUE: Les manuscrits soumis avec plusieurs erreurs typographiques en Anglais ne seront pas publiés en l’état.
 Les manuscrits sont acceptés pour publication à la condition que l'anglais utilisé soit corrigé après la soumission et seront envoyés pour examen à Eureka Science, une société d'édition de langue professionnelle.
 Les auteurs en provenance de pays où la langue est différente de l'anglais et qui ont de médiocres compétences en anglais écrit, sont priés de contacter la société d'édition de langue avant de soumettre leur manuscrit à la revue.
 Merci de contacter Eureka Science à firstname.lastname@example.org pour un devis en indiquant le nombre total de mot de l’article à éditer.

-not acceptable at the proof stage.
-If unable to send corrections
+Major changes are not acceptable at the proof stage.
+If unable

 The corresponding author will be solely responsible for ensuring

 that the revised version of the manuscript incorporating all

 the submitted corrections receives the approval of all the